JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2023-07.md

 ## Sakura UI

-We have reworked the **Agent Parameters** tab.
+We have reworked the agent **Parameters** tab.
 You can navigate to this tab when viewing any TeamCity agent to instantly check this agent's configuration and environment paramters and system properties.

 <img src="dk-sakura-agentParameters.png" width="706" alt="New Agent Parameters tab"/>